"This is a "guide", not a "look at my crazy stuff" like other threads.

 My main goal was to make a build that will enable me (and other players after sharing) to reach Endgame content, to tank most stuff and to do sweet DpS without "BiS gear".

-You will survive a lot of crazy stuff and have no problems killing everything with this.
+You will survive a lot of crazy stuff and have no problems killing most monsters with this.

 If a player has the currency to get crazy gear, I would not tell him to play this build to the last skillpoint.